Administration of medicines

 • Three times a day:

-The drug should be taken every eight hours.
+The medicinal product should be taken every eight hours.
 When choosing the actual time of administration, the sleeping time should be taken into account so that the interval of eight hours is not exceeded.

 Influence of meal times